tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/053_sample_front_end/README.md

 So you may have noticed the pattern we used in the front end.

 It will be either a query_request or a txn_request.
 This is exactly the same as we 've done for more than a decade in traditional web2 development.
-So the TEA Project is a smooth ramp from web2 to web3.
+So the TEA Project is a smooth onramp from web2 to web3.